gumaerc-testorg/res.6-009-january-iap-2012/content/pages/datasets-and-code.md

   youtube_id: null
 ---

 This section contains datasets and other code needed to complete the lab exercises in the {{% resource_link bf60161f-a614-ddc2-b359-59acdf14d2cb "Lectures and Labs" %}} section.
-The files can also be found [in this GitHub repository](https://github.com/dataiap/dataiap).
+The files can also be found {{% resource_link "888d0ec9-0125-4457-9f7b-c6df33665bfe" "in this GitHub repository" %}}.

 Datasets
 --------